pierre-bourguet/3-tag-rna-seq/README.md

 ```

 # Contributions
 Yoav Voichek developed the original nextflow pipeline.
-Vikas Shukla further improved it and put it on github.
+Vikas Shukla improved it and put it on github.
 I forked from Vikas's pipeline and did the following modifications:
 - reference transcriptome changed from TAIR10 to AtRTD3
 - transposable_element_gene annotations removed and replaced by TAIR10 AT.TE annotations.
 This improves the counting of 3' fragments and avoids ambiguity issues with counting reads at overlapping annotations
 - to improve mapping rates, 3' adapters and polyA are trimmed explicitly and reads shorter than 50bp are discarded